Lesson 24 Section 2 FRACTIONS INTO DECIMALSExact versus inexact decimalsIn the previous section we saw the most frequent |

 Solution.
 We are to divide 309 by 16.

-Exact versus inexact decimals Any decimal for
+Exact versus inexact decimals Any decimal for will be inexact.
+But the decimal for ¼, which is .25, is exact.

 Fractions, then, when expressed as decimals, will be either exact or inexact.
 Inexact decimals nevertheless exhibit a pattern of digits.
-The pattern for Which fractions—in lowest terms—will have exact decimals?
+The pattern for is .3636363636.
+Which fractions—in lowest terms—will have exact decimals?
 Only those whose denominators could be multiplied to become a power of 10.
 For they are the denominators that a decimal fraction is understood to have.
 They are the numbers whose only factors are 2's and/or 5's; which are the only factors of the powers of 10.
 Here are a few of the numbers that are composed only of 2's or 5's: A fraction in lowest terms with denominator 6 will not have an exact decimal, because 6 = 2 × 3.
 It is not possible to multiply 2 × 3 so that it becomes a power of 10.
 Example 4.

 9 goes into 1 zero (0) times.
 9 goes into 10 one (1) time with 1 left over.
 Again, 9 goes into 10 one (1) time with 1 left over.
 And so on.
 This division will never be exact—we will keep getting 1's in the quotient.